liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 ### Step 1: Adjust Portal Properties [](id=adjusting-portal-properties)

-As a Liferay system administrator, you must make sure the @product@ users can authenticate with the external repository.
-[LDAP](/discover/deployment/-/knowledge_base/7-0/ldap) is a mechanism that supports this.
-If you're not using LDAP, you need to ensure manually that the credentials and authentication methods are the same.

-In order to authenticate with the repository, you need to store passwords for the user sessions.
+In order to authenticate with the third-party repository, you need to store passwords for the user sessions.
+You must configure an authentication type that supports storing passwords to the user sessions.

+**Important**: Since authentication with single sign-on (SSO) does not store encrypted passwords in the user sessions, SSO can't be used with the external repository types.

+Let's configure Liferay Portal for what's required in authentication.
 In  a `portal-ext.properties` file in your [Liferay Home](/discover/deployment/-/knowledge_base/7-0/installing-liferay-portal#liferay-home), set a [`session.store.password`](https://docs.liferay.com/portal/7.0/propertiesdoc/portal.properties.html#Session) portal property to `true`: